Why Some Athletes Choke In Competition

 Optimal arousal levels will also vary between athletes.
 That’s why one athlete might prefer to warm-up while listening to Mozart and Vivaldi, while another prefers Pantera and Megadeath, or vice versa.
 For these same reasons, one athlete might prefer the frenetic energy of competition while another finds themselves overstimulated and performing poorly.
 Fortunately, there are ways of managing your arousal level to optimize your performance.

-In our upcoming book, “The Invictus Mindset: An Athlete’s Guide To Mental Toughness”, we discuss arousal control as well as the other pillars of mental toughness.
+In our e-book, “The Invictus Mindset: An Athlete’s Guide To Mental Toughness”, we discuss arousal control as well as the other pillars of mental toughness.
 We provide some simple techniques that you can implement into your training regime to optimize your arousal level and achieve peak performance.
-Stay tuned for more information on the release date and how to pre-order your copy in the coming weeks.
+Check it out for more tips on this topic as well as many others to up your mental game.